Webster–Ashburton Treaty: Results

 As a result of the Webster–Ashburton Treaty of 1842, the United States ceded 5,000 sqmi of disputed territory to the British colonies along the American-claimed northern Maine border, including the Halifax–Quebec Route, but kept 7,000 sqmi of the disputed wilderness.
 In addition, the United States received 6,500 sqmi in compensation with the compromise of further west, which included the Mesabi Range of mountains, west of Lake Superior.
 Shortly after the advice and consent process with the ratification of the Webster–Ashburton Treaty by the United States Senate, the Ojibwa nations on the south shore of Lake Superior ceded land to the United States in the subsequent Treaty of La Pointe.
 However, the news of the ratification of the British-American international treaty did not reach either of the two parties further west, involved in negotiating the land cession.
 The Grand Portage Band was mistakenly omitted from the Ojibwe treaty council.
 In addition, the Grand Portage Band was misinformed on the details of the Treaty of Paris of 1783; they believed that the border passed through the center of Lake Superior to the Saint Louis River, placing both Isle Royale and their band in British territory.
 The Treaty of Paris specifically notes that Isle Royale is in the United States.
-Consequently, because of this misunderstanding / misinterpretation, a later Isle Royale Agreement was signed between the United States and the Grand Portage Band in 1844 as an adhesion / amendment to the Treaty of La Pointe, with other Ojibwa tribes reaffirming the treaty.
+Consequently, because of this misunderstanding/misinterpretation, a later Isle Royale Agreement was signed between the United States and the Grand Portage Band in 1844 as an adhesion/amendment to the Treaty of La Pointe, with other Ojibwa tribes reaffirming the treaty.

 Ten months of negotiations for the 1842 Treaty were held largely at Ashburton House, home of the British legation, facing on Lafayette Square, Washington, D.C.

-To make the controversial treaty more palatable and popular in the United States, Secretary of State Webster released a map of the Maine–Canada–New Brunswick border, taken from the national archives, which he claimed that Benjamin Franklin had drawn of the territory.
-It showed contested areas of that time during the original 1783 Paris treaty negotiations largely resolved in favor of the United States.
+The contrasting personalities of the two sides' diplomats prompted comment in England:When the Treaty of Washington was criticised by the Whigs in the English Parliament, Macaulay specially noticed the difference in the style of the two negotiators.
+Lord Ashburton, he said, had compromised the honor of his country by "the humble, caressing, wheedling tone" of his letters, a tone which contrasted strangely with "the firm, resolute, vigilant, and unyielding manner" of the American Secretary of State.To make the controversial treaty more palatable and popular in the United States, Secretary of State Webster showed senators a map of questionable provenance by which Benjamin Franklin, when negotiating the Treaty of Paris, had supposedly conceded most of the territory now at issue to Britain -- a map that, if known to the British, would have moved them to insist on terms less advantageous to the U.S. than those Webster obtained.